nathantoannguyen/Flixster/README.md

 ### Notes

 Although I had my Youtube video playing with the sound and all, the video animation itself was not playing, and I did not know how to resolve that, though I suspect it might simply be my emulator.
+However, I believe it may be my fault in some way, and so I do not think I fully completed the second requirement of the assignment, being allowing for video posts to be played in full-screen using the YoutubePlayerView.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing